 The Re-Grow Puerto Rico Urban-Rural Agriculture Program (RGRW) will increase agricultural capacity while promoting and increasing food security island wide.
 This Program will enhance and expand agricultural production related to economic revitalization and sustainable development activities.
 The purpose of this project is to increase the productivity of the farm.
-This agricultural project associated with the construction of a new greenhouse and the purchase of fertilizer, herbicide, blower, sprayer pump, backpack pump sprayer, ladder, four track, truper machete, perforating iron (drill), pole pruner, roundup, urea, saw, trailer, trimmer, utility vehicle (UTV), and tubing and wire is in keeping with the overall objectives of the Economic Development Program.
+This agricultural project associated with the construction of the new well and the purchase of fertilizer, Ford transit vehicle, tractor, and a UTV is in keeping with the overall objectives of the Economic Development Program.